opennem/IspParser/README.md

 ## Output Files

 Each scenario in a release is output as a JSON file in the `output` folder corresponding to the release.
-The scenario file includes the capacity, energy and emissions data for each development pathway, and each region (where available) and an `_all` region, being the sum of all regions.
+The scenario file includes the capacity, energy, emissions and cost data for each development pathway, and each region (where available) and an `_all` region, being the sum of all regions.

 For example, the `step_change` scenario from the `2022 final ISP` release will be generated to `output/releases/2024_ISP_final/step_change.json`.